Gallium surface undergoing laser cleaning showing precise contamination removal

 What surface preparation or containment methods prevent gallium spread during laser cleaning operations?

-Maintain gallium below its 29.8°C melting point using active chilling to prevent liquefaction.
-For containment, apply a low-fluence (~1.2 J/cm²) laser protocol at 1064 nm to vaporize oxides without melting the underlying metal.
-Pre-clean components with cryogenic cooling to solidify any surface contamination, ensuring it remains brittle for controlled removal.
+Keep gallium under its 29.8°C melting point with active chilling to avoid liquefaction.
+For containment, basically apply a low-fluence (~1.2 J/cm²) laser at 1064 nm to vaporize oxides without melting the base metal.
+Pretty much, pre-clean parts via cryogenic cooling to freeze surface contaminants, keeping them brittle for precise removal.

 Are there specific laser cleaning protocols for removing gallium from sensitive electronic components or connectors?